valentinajaramillor/bigdataprogram/README.md

 ```

-The report gives information about the amount of SR per borough, with the percentage that this number represents to the total amount of SR. The insight can be applied to identify geographically the locations in New York where agencies should pay more attention to reduce incidences.
+The report gives information about the amount of SR per borough, with the percentage that this number represents to the total amount of SR. The top 3 boroughs with the most amount of SR are Brooklyn, Queens and Manhattan.
+The insight can be applied to identify geographically the locations in New York where agencies should pay more attention to reduce incidences.

 **Code**